exelearning/elp-parser/README.md

 - Detect file version
 - Extract entire .elp file contents
 - No external extensions required
-- Lightweight and easy to use
+- Lightweight and easy to use (less than 4 KB footprint library)
-- Compatible with PHP 8.1+
+- Compatible with PHP 8.0 to PHP 8.5

+For more information, visit the [documentation](https://exelearning.github.io/elp-parser/).

 ## Requirements

-- PHP 8.1+
+- PHP 8.0+
 - Composer
 - zip extension